somayeJ/RNN-based-TST-experiments/codes/evaluation/content_preservation_power/n_gram_based/README.md

 #### About this code:
-This code computes CPP sing n-gram based techniques  by following the same strategy proposed by the paper  <a href="https://www.aclweb.org/anthology/P19-1041/">《Disentangled Representation Learning for Non-Parallel Text Style Transfer》</a>.
+This code computes CPP using n-gram based techniques  by following the same strategy proposed by the paper  <a href="https://www.aclweb.org/anthology/P19-1041/">《Disentangled Representation Learning for Non-Parallel Text Style Transfer》</a>.

 <!-- GETTING STARTED ## Getting Started-->